MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_07_Lab7_Ex2_Retention_Policies.md

 - Moves items that are two years or older from Holly's primary mailbox to her archive mailbox.
 - Moves items that are 14 days or older from the Recoverable Items folder in Holly's primary mailbox to the Recoverable Items folder in her archive mailbox.

-1. You should still be logged into LON-CL1 as the local **Admin** account, and in your Edge browser, you should still be logged into Microsoft 365 as **Holly Dickson**.
+1. On LON-CL1, in your Edge browser, you should still be logged into Microsoft 365 as **Holly Dickson**.

 2. In Microsoft Edge, in the **Microsoft 365 admin center**, under the **Admin centers** group, select **Compliance** to open the Microsoft Purview portal.